-• The high leaching toxicity of heavy metals in MSWI fly ash poses a serious threat to human health and ecological environment.
-In order to solve the technical bottleneck faced by the traditional fly ash sintering technologies, which is caused by chlorine-promoted reaction leading to the volatilization of heavy metals and the difficulty of ceramics in high-calcium and low-silica-aluminum systems, the synergistic disposal process of ‘membrane concentrate leaching-ceramic formation of multi-source solid wastes’wasdesigned, and the heavy metal solidification system of CaO-SiO2-Al2O3-NaF was constructed.
-This study showed that: membrane concentrate leaching removed 98.46% of soluble chlorine salts in fly ash; leaching residue (50%), overhaul slag (15%) and waste glass (35%) were sintered at 1050℃ for 20 min to prepare 900-grade high-strength ceramic.
-The solidification rates of heavy metals Pb, Cd, Cr, Cu and Zn were 40.52%, 70.22%, 88.45%, 76.12% and 90.19% respectively, and the mechanisms were as follows: Pb, Cu and Zn were cured mainly by chemical bonding to form crystals such as (PbF2)12.7(PbO)58.2(SiO2)28.4, CuO, Ca2Zn2SiO7, etc., respectively.
-Cr and Cd were solidified mainly through ion substitution to form crystals such as Na6Ca2Cr6Si6O24(SO4)2, CdMgSi2O7, etc. A few of CdS, PbCl2 and PbS were physically sequestered via ceramic pores and CaF2-based solid matrix.
-In summary, the synergistic preparation of ceramic from multi-source wastes expands the new path of ‘waste for waste, synergistic use’, and provides theoretical support and engineering solutions for the safe disposal of hazardous wastes containing heavy metals.
+• For the sintering of ceramics from municipal solid waste incineration (MSWI) fly ash, it is a challenging task to effectively solidify heavy metals and reveal their solidification mechanism.
+To address this, the experiments designed a technical route for sintering fly ash leached by membrane concentrate into ceramics with the synergistic silica-aluminum solid wastes, constructed a CaO-SiO2-Al2O3-NaF heavy metal solidification system, clarified the optimal ratio of ceramic billet preparation and the parameters of the sintering process, and analysed the mechanism of heavy metal solidification.
+The results showed that membrane concentrate leaching could remove 98.46% of soluble chlorine salts in fly ash, and the optimum billet ratio was: leach residue (50%), overhaul slag (15%) and waste glass (35%), which could be sintered at 1 050 ℃ for 20 min to produce high-strength 900-grade ceramics.
+The solidification rates of heavy metals Pb, Cd, Cr, Cu and Zn in ceramics were 40.52%, 70.22%, 88.45%, 76.12% and 90.19%, respectively.
+The mechanisms were as follows: Pb, Cu and Zn were solidified mainly by chemical bonding to form crystals such as (PbF2)12.7(PbO)58.2(SiO2)28.4, CuO, Ca2Zn2SiO7, etc., respectively.
+Cr and Cd were solidified mainly through ion substitution to form crystals such as Na6Ca2Cr6Si6O24(SO4)2, CdMgSi2O7, etc. A small amount of CdS, PbCl2, PbS and PbO were physically sequestered via ceramic pores and CaF2-based solid matrix.
+The results of this research provide a new path for the ecologically sound and resourceful in-situ waste incineration of fly ash, synergized with silica-alumina solid waste.

 • loading